At

 1981

-North Carolina.
-I moved to North Carolina, and was married
+plant in North Carolina.
+I moved to North Carolina, and was married for the

 adjacent to the Great Smoky Mt National Park.

-and from work was through mountains and scenery that many people only
+My commute to and from work was through mountains and scenery that many people

-see on vacation.
-My new wife and I spent two years there, as
+only see on vacation.
+My new wife and I spent two years there, as I settled

-engineering was directed towards maintenance and process improvement.
+almost all the engineering was directed towards maintenance and process

 engineer, but I could also see that the potential for growth there was